joey-ma/yoyoyojoe/README.md

 <h1> Hi, I'm Joey! <img src="https://emojis.slackmojis.com/emojis/images/1531849430/4246/blob-sunglasses.gif?1531849430" width="30"/></h1>

-I love building applications and working across the stack, and my focus so far has been on web applications and technologies.
-I'm constantly looking to push myself and explore new opportunities, and I'm currently involved in several open-source communities.
+I love building web applications.
+There's a particular sense of accomplishment bringing something useful to the users/clients.
+I also love learning new things, whether that's exploring new technologies or digging deeper about the innerworkings of a useful tool.
+I enjoy being a generalist, working across the stack, but am also really comfortable with React, Node, Express, PostgreSQL, and MongoDB.

 I’m currently...
 - 💬 exploring [Stripe Checkout][stripe_checkout] with [ProgramEquity/Amplify][amplify]